iferunsewe/store_api/README.md

   }
   ```
   *Note in this example 'ITEM-1' and 'ITEM-2' are codes of items that have been created prior to retrieving a quote

+  If you want to use the production API, the url for it is https://immense-sea-28744.herokuapp.com

   ### Table